Dine in the Dark Bangkok, Thailand; My Review

 My Dine in the Dark Bangkok review.
-Bangkok is my favourite city in the world, and I’ve been to a lot of them!
-It offers so much to locals, to expats and to tourists but too often people pass through in a drunken blur of Khao San Road and seedy ping-pong shows, declaring that it’s not for them as they move on to the islands or East to Cambodia.
+Bangkok is my favourite big city in the world (Chiang Mai remains my favourite place though!), and I’ve been to a lot of them!
+It offers so much to locals, to ex-pats and to tourists but too often people pass through in a drunken blur of Khao San Road and seedy ping-pong shows, declaring that it’s not for them as they move on to the islands or East to Cambodia.

 Ticked off another bucket list item tonight with @bemebedelicious ✅✅ ‘Dine in Dark Bangkok’ where you eat a 4 course meal in PITCH BLACK 🙈 you literally can’t see anything, the staff are all blind too which is a great way to employ people with disabilities in the developing world too 💪🏻👊🏻 The food was amazing and the experience was really fun, massively recommend this to anyone in Bangkok ❤️🇹🇭 #Dineinthedark #sheraton #onestep4ward #DID #bucketlist